Logotyp Jordbruksverket

 There is an annual fee for registered companies of SEK 2,200.

-Companies that only handle seed that is not covered by the plant passport rules do not pay an annual fee.
+Companies that only handle seed that are not covered by the plant passport rules do not pay an annual fee.

 Fees for inspections

-The following companies shall also pay an annual fee for public inspections of SEK 1,800:
+The following companies shall also pay an annual fee of SEK 2,050 for public inspections:

-• companies producing propagation or plant material of vegetables, ornamental plants and fruit plants
+• companies producing propagating or plant material of vegetables, ornamental plants and fruit plants

 • companies that we inspect for fire blight in pears

-• companies that have applied for an approval or certification of fruit plants.
+• companies that have applied for approval or certification of fruit plants.